Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 Heat Players to Watch

-- Adebayo leads the Heat with 20.4 points per game and 9.2 rebounds, while also averaging 3.2 assists.
+- Adebayo leads the Heat with 20.4 points per game and 9.2 rebounds, while also putting up 3.2 assists.

-- Butler is tops on the Heat at 5.3 assists per game, while also putting up 5.9 rebounds and 22.9 points.

-- Caleb Martin averages 9.6 points, 4.8 rebounds and 1.6 assists per game.
-At the other end, he averages 1 steal and 0.4 blocked shots.
+- Caleb Martin is averaging 9.6 points, 1.6 assists and 4.8 rebounds per contest.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!